DrummerDee/DrummerDee/README.md

   ---
   <p align="left">

-- 🔭 I’m currently working on building CRUD and REACT applications
+- 🔭 I’m currently working on building CRUD & REACT applications

-- 🌱 I’m currently learning Data Structures and Redux
+- 🌱 I’m currently learning Redux & Next.js

-- 🤝 I’m looking for help with Bootstrap and AWS
+- 🤝 I’m looking for help with Data Structures & Algorithms

 - 💬 Ask me about my transition from healthcare, interest in music, or my love of books.